-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Gain an understanding of ecological concepts and environmental issues.
-CO 2 Apply the concepts to their day to day life in order to benefit the environment.
-CO 3 Understand the value of biodiversity and the importance of conservation.
-CO 4 Identify the major events and dates that provide the structure for geologic time on Earth.
-CO 5 Understand biological theories and concepts in evolution which forms the basis of phenomena like antibiotic resistance as well as cancer progression.
-CO 6 Classify and analyze the type of preservation a fossil has undergone.
-CO 7 Appreciate the possibilities of biological lifeforms evolving in outer space.
-CO 8 Gain the skills to use various essential software that will help them in their respective careers.
-CO 9 Build a fully functional website of their choice.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Understand ecological concepts, environmental issues, the value of biodiversity, the importance of conservation, biological theories and concepts in evolution which forms the basis of phenomena like antibiotic resistance as well as cancer progression.
+CO 2 Apply ecological concepts to their day-to-day life in order to benefit the environment and use various essential software that will help them in their respective careers.
+CO 3 Identify the major events and dates that provide the structure for geologic time on Earth.
+CO 4 Analyse the age of fossils with the help of radio dating techniques.
+CO 5 Assess the possibilities of biological lifeforms evolving in outer space.
+CO 6 Design a fully functional website of their choice.